Using a Rangefinder for Autolanding

 The effectiveness of a rangefinder can depend on the surface you are flying over, so it is a good idea to do some low passes in a flight mode such as FBWA first, then examine the logs to check that the rangefinder is working correctly.

 Also note that if you have a longer range rangefinder then it is a very good idea to set the minimum range of the rangerfinder well above zero.
 For example, the PulsedLight Lidar has a typical range of over 40 meters, and when it gets false readings it tends to read ranges of less than 1 meter.
-And setting RNGFND1_MIN_CM to 150 , if its the first system rangefinder, will discard any rangefinder readings below 1.5 meters, and will greatly improve the robustness of the Lidar for landing.
+And setting RNGFND1_MIN to 1.5 , if its the first system rangefinder, will discard any rangefinder readings below 1.5 meters, and will greatly improve the robustness of the Lidar for landing.

 If the autopilot has a good rangefinder (such as LIDAR) then you can safely choose quite small numbers for LAND_FLARE_SEC and LAND_FLARE_ALT, and flare closer to the ground than with the default values.
 That will generally produce a better landing.